"II" series ("Rivera-era") Fender amps

 ---------------

-Fender 75 schematic and manual (pdf file) - no serial number needed, I am not collecting these
+Fender 75 schematic and manual (pdf file) - don't send me your serial number, I am not collecting these

-this wasn't part of the Rivera-era range - it appeared in the previous catalogue - but it was designed by the same team and it shares the footswitch design, so here you are anyway.
+this wasn't part of the Rivera-era range - it appeared in the previous catalogue - but it was designed by the same team and it uses the Rivera-era footswitch design, so here you are anyway.

-Fender 140 schematic (pdf file) - no serial number needed, I am not collecting these
+Fender 140 schematic (pdf file) - don't send me your serial number, I am not collecting these

-this wasn't part of the Rivera-era range - it appeared in the previous catalogue - but it was designed by the same team and it shares the footswitch design, so here you are anyway.
+this wasn't part of the Rivera-era range - it appeared in the previous catalogue - but it was designed by the same team and it uses the Rivera-era footswitch design, so here you are anyway.

 ---------------